 Raspberry Pi is the brand name of a set of small but powerful computers (about the size of a normal pack of cards) that come effectively as a circuit board with all the connections but without a cover.
 Being basic they therefore are cost-effective – less than Â£40 – making them even more tempting for some off-the-wall projects.
 Designed to help entice young people back towards the fun of computer programming, they have already gained a cult status, both amongst the younger generation but also many of those looking to re-live their ZX Spectrum and BBC Micro childhoods and those who see their massive potential.

-Our sister blog at Webfusion explains a bit more about why they are proving such a hit, but if you needed proof we’ve dug out six of the top projects we’ve found on the internet where people are using Raspberry Pis:
+To show why they’re such a hit, we’ve dug out six of the top projects we’ve found on the internet where people are using Raspberry Pis:

 Create a voice-controlled robot